Before your next eye-popping event, make sure you know the rules.

-Permission by owners
+Permission from owners

-Permits by the local government
+Permits from the local government

-"Municipalities … love to hold onto their idiosyncrasies, and, certainly, each jurisdiction will use its own terminology and categories.
-Understanding the terminology and subtleties of each jurisdiction's ordinances, and how those subtleties can be used to one's advantage, is where good lawyering comes in," said Brian Wassom, a practicing attorney who focuses on copyright and trademark law.
+"Municipalities … love to hold on to their idiosyncrasies, and, certainly, each jurisdiction will use its own terminology and categories," said Brian Wassom, a practicing attorney who focuses on copyright and trademark law.
+"Understanding the terminology and subtleties of each jurisdiction's ordinances, and how those subtleties can be used to one's advantage, is where good lawyering comes in."

 The unique visual aspects of projection mapping raise hypothetical questions about how your production could have an unintended, negative effect on the public.

 Will making a building appear as if it's crumbling at night, for example, stun nearby passersby to where they become terrified and injure themselves?
 Could automobile drivers or cyclists seeing your event's imagery become distracted and cause an accident?
 Could the lights from the projectors impair the eyesight of those inside or around the building?

 You and the production company need to be aware of any possible copyright issues with a building or public structure that you plan to project your image on.
 Creating a 3D graphic model of the building or physical subject in question without the permission of its owner, or without a license to do so, could be considered infringement.

 When asked about using guerilla tactics to display an ad using projection mapping, Wassom said, "Risk is inherent in any guerilla marketing campaign.
 It's all about realistically ascertaining that risk ahead of time so as to accurately judge whether the risk is acceptable."